Behavioral Intervention Team Policy

 • Dean of Students (BIT Chair)

-• Assistant Dean of Students & Director of Student Conduct
+• Director of Student Conduct

 • Associate Director, University Safety

-• Director Counseling Center
+• Director, Counseling Center

-• Associate Director Residence Life Housing and Dining Services
+• Associate Director, Residence Life Housing and Dining Services

 • Associate General Counsel